EBITDA vs. SDE: Which Metric Will Buyers Use? | Blackland Advisors

 What is the difference between EBITDA and SDE?

-EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) represents a business’s operating earnings before non-cash charges and financing costs, with owner compensation normalized to market rate.
-SDE (Seller Discretionary Earnings) adds back the full compensation of a single working owner on top of the EBITDA adjustments, representing the total economic benefit available to an owner-operator.
-SDE is used primarily for small businesses valued below $2–3 million; EBITDA is used for lower middle market businesses and above.
+EBITDA represents a business's operating earnings before non-cash charges and financing costs, with owner compensation normalized to market rate.
+SDE adds back the full compensation of a single working owner on top of those same adjustments, representing the total economic benefit available to an owner-operator.
+SDE is used primarily for businesses valued below $2–3 million; EBITDA is the standard for lower middle market transactions and above.

 Which metric will a private equity buyer use to value my business?